1. Introductory prayer

 Jesus, in your name the blind see, the lame walk and the dead come to life.
 Come into our lives and heal the wounds of our broken hearts, which sometimes are afraid to hope and trust.
 Give us the eyes of faith to see your glory and the courageous heart, in all that we say and do.

-2. Reading – Listening: Jesus Heals a Man Born Blind
+2. Reading – Listening: Jesus heals the blind Man

 As he went along, he saw a man blind from birth.
 2 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”